-Late botted vintage is the perfect port to accompany chocolate desserts, specially if dark/bitter chocolate is used!
+Late Bottled Vintage is the perfect Port to accompany chocolate desserts, specially if dark/bitter chocolate is used!

 This Crusted Port very much complements the already well renowned Vintage and Late Bottled Vintage in the Niepoort range.
 Traditionally, Crusted Port, is selected from wines of Vintage quality, from two or three harvests, which undergo no fining or filtration prior to bottling and are only released three years after bottling.

 To produce a Port Wine with a fine and balanced flavour, Niepoort Tawny ages in oak casks for 3,5 years.
 Freshness, lightness and balance are the key elements of this wine.
 A Port easy to drink on any occasion.
 Tawny has a shiny bright colour and soft and sweet tannins.